Tony Menezes: International career

 He made his debut for Canada in a May 1998 friendly match against North Macedonia and earned a total of 27 caps, scoring no goals.
 He has represented Canada in four 2002 FIFA World Cup qualification matches between 2000 and 2001 and was a member of the 2000 CONCACAF Gold Cup title-winning squad.
 Winning the CONCACAF Gold Cup, is the biggest achievement of his long playing career.
 He has also represented Canada at the 2001 FIFA Confederations Cup in Japan.

-His final international was a January 2003 friendly match against the United States, which ended as their 4-0 defeat.
+His final international was a January 2003 friendly match against the United States, which ended with a 4-0 defeat.

 He later appeared for the Beach soccer national team of Canada and played 3 matches in 2005.